 - Taskforce established.
 The Government established the MBS Review Taskforce to address feedback from clinicians and the broader community that some services on the MBS did not reflect clinical best practice.
 The MBS Review Taskforce considered more than 5,700 items on the MBS.
 It looked at how the items could be aligned with contemporary clinical evidence and practice and improve health outcomes for all Australians.

 - Committees established.
 The taskforce set up discipline-specific clinical committees and working groups, which reviewed a defined range of existing MBS items.
 The Principles and Rules Committee reviewed the enforceable rules and regulations underpinning the MBS, to ensure they were up-to-date and supported contemporary clinical practice.

 - Public consulted.
 The committees released their reports with draft recommendations and invited stakeholder feedback.
 The recommendations did not represent the final position on items, but were subject to stakeholder and taskforce consideration.

 - Committees considered public feedback.
 The committees assessed the advice from public consultation and decided if any changes were needed to the recommendations.
 They then sent their recommendations to the MBS Review Taskforce.

 - Taskforce considered committee and public feedback.
-The taskforce considered committees’ recommendations as well as the information provided by the public to make sure that all the important concerns were addressed.
+The taskforce considered committees’ recommendations and the information provided by the public to make sure that all the main concerns were addressed.